 This post contains affiliate links.
 I will earn a small commission, at no extra cost to you, if you make a purchase through these links.

 So I’ve been on a string-of-[insert plant name here] kick recently.
-Last week I wrote about string of hearts care.
-This week I want to write about another awesome plant—string of pearls!
+I recently wrote about string of hearts and string of turtles, but now it’s time for some pearls!
 Read on for an easy string of pearls care and propagation guide.

 The string of pearls is native to parts of Southern Africa.
 It’s a very unique-looking plant, and although it might not look like other succulents you’re familiar with, it is actually a succulent!